 Efficiency of use

-Ever wanted to fill an application only to realize you had to fill out 12 dreadful pages?
+Ever wanted to fill an application only to realize you had to fill out 12 dreadful pages of information that’s already on your resume?
 Even if an interface is easy to use, it still shouldn’t demand much of the user’s time.
-In the world of web, this is more important as studies have shown that users have shorter attention spans.
+In the world of web, this is crucial as studies have shown that users attention spans are shortening.

 So how can you ensure your site is efficient to use?